All Episodes

 This country has to pay a price for all that it has stolen from the rest of the world.

-This just this stuff just frosts me.
+This stuff just frusts me.

 I can't tell you how much.

-And this specious argument that we're against drilling because it's going to take seven or ten years.
+And this specious argument that we're against drilling because it's going to take seven or ten years, so are all of his so-called stupid ass alternative ideas.

 They're even further down the pike.